abigailbeets-wk/dart2-codecept-poc/README.md

 results.
 To enable re-running unit tests on code change, run `npm install -g watch` to install the watch package.
 In the terminal, at the root directory, run `watch "pub run test test/unit" web test` to re-run the unit tests each time code is changed in the `web` and `test` directories.
+You can add any directories you'd like to this list.

 To run functional tests, `cd` into the `test` directory and run the command `codeceptjs run` to run all functional tests.
 For CodeceptJS to recognize a